Arracacia filipes

-Arracacia filipes is a plant species native to the Mexican State of Durango.
+Arracacia filipes is a species of plant native to the Mexican State of Durango.
 It grows in moist, shaded areas in forests and canyons at elevations of 2000–2700 m.

 Arracacia filipes is a biennial herb with a large taproot.
 It produces a slender, purplish stem up to 1.5 m tall.
 Leaves are up to 60 cm long, biternate or bipinnate, with ovate, doubly toothed leaflets.
 Flowers are green.